Primal Knowledge. Just What Are Primal Cuts of Meat?

 The GREAT news here at Cattleman’s, is that if you DO buy the larger Primal or Sub-Primal Cut, we’ll trim, then cut it into the steaks, chops, roasts or whatever suits your needs.

-We also encourage you to sign-up for our Cattleman’s email Newsletters which give you all the latest news and information on your home computer, tablet or smart phone.
+We also encourage you to sign up for our Cattleman’s email newsletter, which delivers the latest news and information directly to your home computer, tablet, or smartphone.